-Who better to answer the question than an actuary — and one who is passionate about educating us all on retirement security?
+Who better to answer the question than an actuary, and one who is passionate about educating us all on retirement security?
 That’s Steve Vernon.
-An actuary by background, he’s a full-time retirement educator, blogger and author — and one of the sharpest experts I know on retirement planning.
+An actuary by background, he’s a full-time retirement educator, blogger and author, and one of the sharpest experts I know on retirement planning.

-Steve’s new book, Money for Life: Turn Your IRA and 401(k) Into a Lifetime Retirement Paycheck, offers specific answers to the questions.
+Steve’s recent book, Money for Life: Turn Your IRA and 401(k) Into a Lifetime Retirement Paycheck, offers specific answers to the questions.
 It’s packed with sensible, specific advice, offered up in plain-spoken, easy-to-follow prose.

-I recently asked Steve five questions about the challenges Americans face paying themselves in retirement — and his recommended strategies.
+I recently asked Steve five questions about the challenges Americans face paying themselves in retirement, and his recommended strategies.

 Q: Why do you call generating retirement income from savings one of the most critical retirement planning challenges?